-SSP uses highly restrictive standards when selecting tubing for instrumentation applications.
+SSP stainless steel tubing uses highly restrictive standards for instrumentation applications.

 SSP stainless steel tube is synonymous with safety and convenience for instrumentation tubing applications.
 Instrumentation tubing is designated according to its intended application, as well as by the type of mechanically attached fitting selected to join the tubing.